logseq/docs/db-version.md

 For example, say we created a new tag `Person` and added `lastName` and `birthday` tag properties to it.
 Now when `#Person` is added to a block or page, those two properties automatically display and are editable for them.
 A powerful thing about new tags is that when its tag properties change those changes immediately show up on all [tagged nodes](#tagged-node).

 A new tag can have properties on its own page.
 By default the `Description` property is available for adding a description and `Hide from node` is available to hide the new tag on tagged nodes that float to the far right.
-To set these properties you must be on the tag's page, hover over the tag's name and click on `Set page property`.
+To set these properties go to the tag's page and click on the `Add property` link.

 ### Create Tags